CALL TODAY! 480-788-2432

 scalp micropigmentation

-Side Effects of Taking Collagen for Hair Health?
+Side Effects of Taking Collagen for Hair Health

-Collagen supplements come in various forms, including powders, capsules, and liquid formulations.
-They are typically derived from animal sources, such as bovine or marine collagen.
 The idea behind these supplements is that they provide the body with the necessary building blocks to produce more collagen naturally, which may positively affect hair health.
-Despite their popularity, scientific evidence supporting the direct benefits of collagen for hair growth remains inconclusive.

 Potential Side Effects of Collagen for Hair